Kitware/VTK/Documentation/dev/git/test.md

 These instructions follow a typical use case of adding a new test with a baseline image.

+### Writing new tests

+All new features that go into VTK must be accompanied by tests.
+This ensures that the feature works on many platforms and that it will continue to work as VTK evolves.

+Tests for the classes in each module of VTK are placed underneath the module's Testing/<Language> subdirectory.
+Modules that the tests depend upon beyond those that the module itself depends upon are declared with the TEST_DEPENDS argument in the `vtk.module`   file.
+Test executables are added to VTK's build system by naming them in the `CMakeLists.txt` files in each Testing/<Language>
+directory.
+In those `CMakeLists`, standard `add_executable()` + `add_test()` command
+pairs could be used, but the following macros defined in `vtkModuleTesting.cmake` are preferable as they consolidate multiple tests together, participate in VTK's modular build scripts, and ensure consistency:

+-   {cmake:command}`vtk_add_test_cxx`
+-   {cmake:command}`vtk_add_test_mpi`
+-   {cmake:command}`vtk_add_test_python`

+Tests indicate success to CTest by returning `EXIT_SUCCESS` (0) and failure by returning `EXIT_FAILURE` (1).
+How the test determines what result to return is up to the developer.
+VTK contains a number of utilities for this task.
+For example, vtkRegressionTester is a helper class that does a fuzzy comparison of images drawn by VTK against known good baseline images and returns a metric that can be simply compared against a numeric threshold.

+Many tests require data files to run.
+The image comparison tests for example need baseline images to compare against, and many tests open up one or more files to visualize.

+The source code and data file versions are kept in sync because the Testing/Data directory contains, instead of the real files, similarly named files which contain only the SHA512 hash of the matching data files.
+During the build process, when CMake sees that a required data file is not available, it downloads it into the directory defined by the ExternalData_OBJECT_STORES cmake configuration entry.
+The test executables read all data from there.
+The default setting for ExternalData_OBJECT_STORES is the ExternalData directory underneath the VTK build tree.

+To make a change to VTK that modifies or adds a new test data file, place the new version in the Testing/Data or directory (for input data files) or Module/Name/Testing/Data (for regression test images), and build (or run cmake).
+CMake will do the work of moving the original out of the way and replacing it with an SHA512 link file.
+When you push the new link file to Gitlab, `git pre-commit` hooks push the original file up to Kitware's data service, where everyone can retrieve it.

 ### Add Test ###